vazik66/python-test-task/README.md

 - POST /database?merge=1
 Set data to currency
 If merge == 0, old data is invalidated
-If merge == 1, New data updates old, but if not updated old data is stays actual
+If merge == 1, New data updates old, but if not updated old data stays actual

 - Responses are in json